docascod/DocsAsCode/docs/getting_started.md

 **PlantUML**

-On the origin, PlantUML is specialized on UML diagrams, but it can also display Gantt, Mindmap...
+PlantUML is originally specialized in UML diagrams, but it can also display Gantt, Mindmap...
 Full syntax : https://plantuml.com/

 ```markdown
 A sequence diagram example :